-Detection Rates: Beta, Delta, C.1.2 and Omicron Detection rates of variants being monitored in South Africa
+Surveillance in South Africa prevalence throughout January and was dominant in February and March.
+Detection Rates: Beta, Delta, C.1.2 and Omicron Detection rates of variants\\ being monitored in South Africa\

-Bars represent percentage prevalence of variant for the month; total number sequences collected for the month are given below the bar Omicron has been dominant since November (>85% in November, >98% in December, January, February and March).
-BA.2 made up 43% of genomes in January, 85% in February and 79% in March.
-Newly designated sub-lineages BA.4 and BA.5 appear to be dominant in April, however additional sequence data is needed for recent weeks.
+\Bars represent percentage prevalence of variant for the month; total number sequences collected for the month are given below the bar Omicron has been dominant since November (>80% in November, >98% in December, January, February and March).
+BA.2 has increased in frequency, making up 43% of genomes in January, 86% in February and 94% in March.
+BA.3 and other VOCs continue to be detected at low levels. \\Pangolin v4 has recently been released and sequences are in the process of being re-designated.
+Total numbers and proportions of the various sub-lineages are likely to change over the next few weeks as the data are updated.

-South Africa, 2021-2022, n = 30064
+South Africa, 2021-2022, n = 29650\